jl95terceira/batteries-python/README.md

-Batteries to complement the standard library (Python)
+Convenient classes and methods to complement the standard library (Python)

 # Build and Install